MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ~~~
 {: .language-python}

-Where each line in the middle (in parenthesis) gives a set of values for the test.
+Where each line in the middle (in parentheses) gives a set of values for the test.
 Then, these variables are passed to the test written under the decorator.

 For example, for testing our `calculate_angle` function, we might test several angles at one time.